 On Oct.
-25, 2018, the Government of British Columbia released the Report on Recommendations for Amendments to the Labour Relations Code submitted by a panel appointed by government.
-The report contains 29 recommendations for amendments to the Labour Relations Code covering a wide range of topics such as union certification processes, dispute resolution, successorship, unfair labour practices, and arbitration procedures.
+25, 2018, the Government of British Columbia released the Report on Recommendations for Amendments to the Labour Relations Code submitted by a panel appointed by the government.
+The report contains 29 recommendations for amendments to the Labour Relations Code covering a wide range of topics such as union certification processes, dispute resolution, successorship, unfair labour practices and arbitration procedures.

 According to the government’s engagement website, the panel’s review focused on ensuring B.C.’s unionized workplaces are supported by fair laws for workers and businesses that are consistent with the labour rights and protections enjoyed by other Canadians.

 The recommendations have not yet been proposed in the Legislature or passed into law.
 The Minister of Labour reserves the right to introduce additional changes or amendments that deviate from these recommendations.

 The Ministry of Labour invited public feedback on the panel’s recommendations up to Nov.
 30, 2018.
 The minister also announced that “additional consultations with key stakeholders” would be undertaken as the government prepares amendments to the Code to be brought forward in the spring of 2019.